econya/yosis/README.md

 development server (`rails s`), fire up guard (`guard`) in a separate shell.

 #### Mails and debugging them in development

+Mails are sent asynchronously (via background-jobs), which means that in order to the mails being sent you need to have a worker running (except in testing environment).
+You can start job processing via `delayed_job` with `rails jobs:work`.

 Install mailcatcher (`gem install mailcatcher`), start it and watch mails arriving at http://127.0.0.1:1080 .